aarushiapte/airbnb-price-prediction/README.md

 1. Clone the repository to your local machine.
 2. Unzip the dataset file in the Data folder.
-3. Open the Jupyter notebook and run the cells to see the analysis and the models in actio
+3. Open the Jupyter notebook and run the cells to see the analysis and the models in action